Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

 Loyalty points: If you prefer to stay at a particular brand of hotels you can earn loyalty points that you can then use for further bookings and upgrades.

-Customer service: While Booking.com also has customer service (I actually got in contact with them a few times and they definitely tried to solve my issue the best that they could), sometimes it’s easier to deal directly with the hotel in case something goes wrong.
+Customer service: While Booking.com also has customer service (I actually got in contact with them a few times and they tried to solve my issue the best that they could), sometimes it’s easier to deal directly with the hotel in case something goes wrong.

 Now, this is of course a double-edged blade: if the hotel staff doesn’t want to help you, then having an external party trying to resolve your situation is actually better.